What is Dry Oven Canning?

 - Oven Temperature- the oven cannot be a pressure chamber, which means that the food inside the jars will never get hotter than the boiling point of water (212F) regardless of how high the air temperature is inside the oven, Basic Law of Physics Folks!

-- Explosion Risk- Canning jars were not designed to be in a dry heat environment for a prolonged period of time and have been known to crack, shatter and in some instances even Explode during processing.
+- Explosion Risk- Canning jars were not designed to be in a dry heat environment for a prolonged period of time and have been known to crack, shatter and in

 - Manufacturers of canning jars do not recommend baking or oven canning in the jars.